20kilograma/blog/php-sec.md

 <code>../test.txt</code> -> <code>/home/test/test.txt</code><br>
 When you combine those two, it should look like this now:
 <code>&lt;?php readfile(basename(realpath($_GET['file']))); ?></code>, now if someone provides something like <code>../../../etc/passwd</code> it will first remove all the <code>../</code> and give the absolute pathname which is <code>/etc/passwd</code>, after that <code>basename()</code> function will just save it as <code>passwd</code> and that is what we want.
-Now the attacker will only be able to read the files in that same directory, and you can make a simple check for that, if there are any sensitive files there.
+Now the attacker will only be able to read the files in that same directory, and you can make a simple check for that, if there are any sensitive files there.<br><br>

+## Server-Side Request Forgery(SSRF)